Irrational Fatou components in non-Archimedean dynamics: Main Theorem

 The sets~$B(0)$ and~$B(1)$, defined by

-are disjoint and their union contains~$\cK(P_\para)$ (Lemma~\ref{l:preperiodic-or-wandering}).
-The \emph{itinerary for~$P_\para$} of a point~$x$ of~$\cK(P_\para)$ is the sequence~$\theta_0 \theta_1 \ldots$ in~$\{ 0, 1 \}$ such that for every~$i$ in~$\Z_{\ge 0}$, the point~$P_\para^i(x)$ is in~$B(\theta_i)$.
-A component of~$\cK(P_\para)$ is wandering if and only if the common itinerary of its points is not preperiodic, and in that case it contains a nontrivial wandering \textsc{Fatou} component of the same diameter (Lemma~\ref{l:preperiodic-or-wandering}).
+are disjoint and their union contains~$\cK(P_\para)$ (\cref{l:preperiodic-or-wandering}).
+The \emph{itinerary for~$P_\para$} of a point~$x$ of~$\cK(P_\para)$ is the sequence~$\theta_0 \theta_1 \ldots$ in~$\{ 0, 1 \}$ such that for every~$i$ in~$\Z_{\ge 0}$, the point~$P_\para^i(x)$ belongs to~$B(\theta_i)$.
+A component of~$\cK(P_\para)$ is wandering if and only if the common itinerary of its points is not preperiodic, and in that case it contains (the trace in~$K$ of) a nontrivial wandering \textsc{Fatou} component of the same diameter (\cref{l:preperiodic-or-wandering}).